jordles/notes/React.md

 # Props

+Any function (component) created on React accepts a single argument, which is an object containing the properties passed to the component.
+This object is called `props`.
+It can be called anything, but `props` is the convention.

 Props (short for properties) are a way to pass data from a parent component to a child component in React.
 They are used to configure the child component and can be any valid JavaScript value, including strings, numbers, arrays, objects, and functions.

 Props are passed to a component using the `props` object that is passed to the component.
 You can access props using the `this.props` keyword inside a class component.